 The Problem List helps clinicians identify and manage patients’ medical problems at any point along the continuum of care.
 There are many CIS functions affected by Problem List content.

-A patient’s health problems determine which ordering tools (Order Sets, SmartSets, Protocols, etc.), documentation aids (templates, flowsheets, forms, etc.), coordination guides (Express Lanes, Therapy Plans, Care Paths, etc.), decision supports (alerts, reminders, etc.), patient resources (handouts, questionnaires, etc.) and professional billing shortcuts are offered to speed workflows.
-Problem lists are pulled into documentation templates.
-Patient registries, reporting tools, quality metrics and chronic disease management reports often depend upon accurate problem lists.
+A patient’s health problems determine which ordering tools (Order Sets, SmartSets, Protocols, etc.), documentation aids (templates, flowsheets, forms, etc.), coordination aids (Express Lanes, Therapy Plans, etc.), decision supports (alerts, reminders, etc.), patient resources (handouts, questionnaires, etc.) and professional billing prompts are offered to speed workflows.
+Problem Lists are pulled into progress notes, consultations, discharge and transition summaries.
+Finally, patient registries, reporting tools, quality metrics and chronic disease management dashboards reference patient groupings defined by well-specified problems.

-Messy problem lists impede workflows.
-Good problem lists provide the scaffolding for a clear, concise and impactful health record.
-They connect workflows within Connect Care, as well as beyond through system interfaces to community EMRs and patient and provider portals.
+Messy Problem Lists impede workflows.
+Good Problem Lists provide the scaffolding for a clear, concise and impactful health record.
+They connect workflows within the CIS, and beyond through system interfaces and patient and provider portals.

 Problem list management is a core clinical competency.
-It is also a prescriber responsibility with profound effects on health record quality and function.
 Effective problem list management all ensures that charting is efficient and effective for all, and that no one prescriber group bears a disproportionate information burden within the Connect Care community.
-That is why problem lists are central to documentation and minimum use norms:
+Accordingly, appropriate problem list management is included among prescriber minimum use norms.